 We have a written Code of Business Conduct and Ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-We have posted a current copy of the Code of Business Conduct and Ethics on our investor relations website, investors.shift4.com, in the "Governance" section under "Governance Documents."
+We have posted a current copy of the Code of Business Conduct and

+Ethics on our investor relations website, investors.shift4.com, in the "Governance" section under "Governance Documents."
 In addition, we intend to post on our website all disclosures that are required by law or the NYSE rules concerning any amendments to, or waivers from, any provision of the Code of Business Conduct and Ethics.

-Anti-Hedging Policy
+Insider Trading Compliance Policy; Anti-Hedging Policy

-Our Board has adopted an Insider Trading Compliance Policy, which applies to all of our directors, officers and employees.
-Unless specifically approved in advance by the Company's General Counsel, the policy prohibits our directors, officers and employees and any entities they control from purchasing financial instruments, such as prepaid variable forward contracts, equity swaps, collars and exchange funds, or otherwise engaging in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of the Company's equity securities, or that may cause an officer, director or employee to no longer have the same objectives as the Company's other stockholders.
+Our Board has adopted an Insider Trading Compliance Policy, which governs the purchase, sale and other dispositions of the Company's securities while in possession of material nonpublic information and applies to all of our directors, officers and employees.
+The Company also follows internal procedures for the repurchase of its securities.
+The Company believes that its Insider Trading Compliance Policy and repurchase procedures are reasonably designed to promote compliance with insider trading laws, rules and regulations, and listing standards applicable to the Company.
+A copy of the Company's insider trading policy was filed as Exhibit 19.1 to its 2024 Form 10-K. Unless specifically approved in advance by the Company's General Counsel, the policy prohibits our directors, officers and employees and any entities they control from purchasing financial instruments, such as prepaid variable forward contracts, equity swaps, collars and exchange funds, or otherwise engaging in transactions that hedge or offset, or are designed to hedge or offset, any decrease in the market value of the Company's equity securities, or that may cause an officer, director or employee to no longer have the same objectives as the Company's other stockholders.